 This challenge is why StreetShares has mobilization funding programs that work through the entire lifecycle of the contract while you wait to get paid through the invoice.

-First, let’s look at contract ﬁnancing options one by one and then see how mobilization funding works alongside them.
+First, let’s look at contract ﬁnancing definition and options one by one and then see how mobilization funding works alongside them.

 Invoice Factoring or Discounting